skin tag Removal Solihull

 Post Skin Tag removal Solihull

-After treatment, it’s quite typical to experience a stinging sensation lasting up to an hour, and sometimes the area may become red, puffy, and sore.
+After Treatment, it’s quite typical to experience a stinging sensation lasting up to an hour, and sometimes the area may become red, puffy, and sore.
 You might even notice a blister forming.
-In certain instances, the wound could ooze and develop a scab.
-Picking at it risks leaving a scar in its wake.
+In certain cases, the wound may ooze and form a scab.

 How to prevent Skin Tags